 - 1. A student must declare EAAs on application. - 2.
-EAAs do not automatically carry over from school to BHASVIC and we cannot guarantee that a student will continue to receive the same EAAs. - 3.
-BHASVIC cannot accept an Educational Psychologist's report as evidence which will automatically entitle a candidate to EAAs.
+EAAs do not automatically carry over from school to BHASVIC and have to be reapplied for at 6th form college.
+Therefore, we cannot guarantee that a student will continue to receive the same EAAs. - 3.
+BHASVIC cannot accept an Educational Psychologist's report as evidence to automatically entitle a candidate to EAAs.
 However, EP reports will be useful to show history of need. - 4.
-To have any EAAs, you must be assessed (or re-assessed) by BHASVIC assessors or provide appropriate medical evidence. - 5.
-BHASVIC is required, under regulation, to have assessed all candidates who have EAAs through persistent or significant learning needs. - 6.
-Young people with long-term sensory needs, medical or psychological conditions must provide appropriate evidence from an accredited professional/medical consultant to request a continuation of their EAAs at BHASVIC.
+For Joint Council for Qualifications JCQ approved EAAs, you must be assessed (or re-assessed) by BHASVIC assessors and have substantial current supporting evidence from teachers or provide appropriate medical evidence. - 5.
+Young people with long-term sensory needs, medical or psychological conditions must provide appropriate evidence from an accredited professional/medical consultant to request a continuation of their EAAs at BHASVIC. - 6.
+The JCQ issue deadlines for applications for Access Arrangements for Examinations.
+(This is in March for June examinations).